 This sets up preferences relating to the graphical user interface (Settings), and to molecule displays (Molecule).
 It permits changes to default van der Waals radii used for space-filling models as well as for calculating molecular surface areas and volumes (VDW Radii).
-It also specifies the locations of databases (Databases), sets job queues (Jobs), specifies miscellaneous features (Miscellaneous), specifies which icons are to be displayed (Icons) and specifies URLs (URLs) for on-line connections, identifies available (remote) compute servers (Available Servers) and configures Spartan'14 as a server for remote devices (Embedded Server).
-Selection results in one of ten dialogs, depending on which tab has been selected in the previous entry.
-Clicking on a tab brings up the associated dialog.
-To exit a Preferences dialog click on OK.
+It also specifies the locations of databases (Databases), sets job queues (Jobs), specifies miscellaneous features (Miscellaneous), specifies which icons are to be displayed (Icons) and specifies URLs (URLs) for on-line connections, identifies available (remote) compute servers (Available Servers) and configures Spartan'18 as a server for remote devices (Embedded Server).
+Selection results in one of ten Preference panels, depending on which tab is.
+Clicking on a tab brings up the associated preferences.
+To exit the Preferences dialog click on OK.
 Clicking on Cancel or exits the dialog without instituting any changes.

-^{} Preferences is found under the Spartan'14 menu in the Macintosh version.
+^{} Consistent with OS X, Preferences is found under the Spartan'18 menu in the Macintosh version.